6 Less-Crowded Hot Springs in Colorado

 Valley View Hot Springs

-Located in Moffat, Colorado in the San Luis Valley, the Valley View Hot Springs is a small clothing-optional hot springs owned and operated by the Orient Land Trust.
-With a true down-to-earth vibe, the clothing-optional hot springs is rich with wildlife, plants, and plenty of views.
+Located in Moffat, Colorado, in the San Luis Valley, Valley View Hot Springs is a small, clothing-optional hot spring owned and operated by the Orient Land Trust.
+With a true down-to-earth vibe, the clothing-optional hot springs are rich with wildlife, plants, and plenty of views.

 Choose from a variety of natural, body temperature ( 93° to 107°) soaking pools/ponds along the property’s trails.
 These are truly natural hot springs, built using only natural elements, so don’t expect concrete bottoms or pool-style soaks.